 Claim: A seeing eye dog named Lucky caused the deaths of four of his owners.

-"We will not have him put down.
-Lucky is basically a damn good guide dog,'' Ernst Gerber, a dog trainer from Wuppertal told reporters.
-"He just needs a little brush-up on some elementary skills, that's all.''
+“We will not have him put down.
+Lucky is basically a damn good guide dog,” Ernst Gerber, a dog trainer from Wuppertal told reporters.
+“He just needs a little

 Asked if Lucky’s fifth owner would be told about his previous record, Gerber replied: “No. It would make them nervous, and would make Lucky nervous.
 And when Lucky gets nervous he’s liable to do something silly.”

 Origins: Found on many web sites and attributed to the October 1993 Europa Times, the tale of Lucky, the evil seeing eye dog, has repeatedly surfaced in the mainstream media.

 The short and sweet: if there really had been such a dog, he wouldn’t have been placed with new owners over

 When the dogs are ready for the next stage, their

 The Seeing Eye program could be markedly different in Germany, but there are other serious problems with the tale that disqualify it from being taken as a real news

 item.
 For a story given out at a press conference, it includes surprisingly few bits of hard data: we know only that the dog’s name is Lucky and that his trainer is Ernst Gerber from Wuppertal.
 Does Gerber work for a guide dog organization in Germany, or does he train dogs on his own?
 If he is speaking on behalf of an organization, why isn’t it named?
 Where indeed are the names of any of the dead owners?